rylorin/funding-arbitrage-frontend/README.md

 ## 🎨 Style Reference

-The interface closely replicates the GHZ perp DEX tools aesthetic:
+The modern and aesthetic interface dedicated to perp DEX tools:
 - **Dark theme** with subtle borders and shadows
 - **Color-coded data** for immediate visual feedback
 - **Clean typography** with proper hierarchy